 Rest your head in a regal bedchamber

 A king is not a king without a castle!
 After a busy day of royal duties and valiant endeavours, check in to a castle hotel, be it the atmospheric 15th-century Dornoch Castle in Sutherland or the grand Victorian-era Fonab Castle in Perthshire.
-Alternatively, get back to nature and camp in the grounds of a castle from the clifftop setting of Culzean Castle in Ayrshire, or Hoddom Castle Caravan Park near Lockerbie in Dumfries & Galloway.
 To find accommodation fit for a king, check out our website and discover more amazing castle hotels across Scotland.